 These genetic variants of MTHFR are caused by changes in the gene’s DNA sequence.
 In turn, they may affect both your physical and mental health.

-MTHFR and Mental Wellbeing
+MTHFR and Mental Health

+The connection between MTHFR and mental health can be important to understanding your mood and energy levels.
 Genotypes associated with decreased activity of the MTHFR enzyme may lead to decreased vitamin B9 metabolism and less methylfolate.
 This may predispose those individuals towards having low mood and energy.

 Luckily, a predisposition does not necessarily cause a change in mood.
 The impact of a genetic predisposition is something that can be mitigated and addressed.
 If you have an MTHFR variant, there are many ways, pharmacologically (with supplements) and non-pharmacologically (with actions), that can boost your mood and stamina.